sseering/book/en/loading_data.md

 ---+------------------------------
 ```

 We can see that we're working with the lines because we're back into a table.
 Our next step is to see if we can split up the rows into something a little more useful.
-For that, we'll use the `split-column` command.
-Split-column, as the name implies, gives us a way to split a delimited string into columns.
+For that, we'll use the `split-column` command. `split-column`, as the name implies, gives us a way to split a delimited string into columns.
 We tell it what the delimiter is, and it does the rest:

 ```
 > open people.txt | lines | split-column "|"